Core Biometric Information: What UIDAI Doesn’t Share

 Can anyone else use my biometrics for financial transactions?

-No, because your core biometrics are never shared by the UIDAI.
-For any financial transaction requiring Aadhaar authentication, you must be physically present to provide your live biometrics (like your fingerprint or iris scan) and often also provide your consent.
-The system is designed to ensure that only you can authorise the use of your unique identity.
+No, this is because your core biometrics are never shared by the UIDAI.
+For any financial transaction requiring Aadhaar authentication, you must be physically present to provide your live biometrics (such as your fingerprint or iris scan) and often also provide explicit consent.
+The system is designed to ensure that only you can authorize the use of your unique identity.

 Is my personal information, like my address, shared with my biometrics?

-No, your personal information such as your address, date of birth, or other demographic details are not shared along with your core biometrics.
-When you authenticate using your biometrics, the UIDAI only confirms if your biometrics match what they have.
-If an organisation needs your address, they would typically ask for it separately, and you would provide it with your explicit consent, usually through a masked Aadhaar or a digital copy.
+No, your personal information such as your address, date of birth, or other demographic details is not shared along with your core biometrics.
+When you authenticate using your biometrics, the UIDAI only confirms whether your biometrics match their stored data.
+If an organization requires your address, they would typically request it separately, and you would provide it with your explicit consent, often via a masked Aadhaar or a digital copy.

 Where can you find trustworthy information about Aadhaar security?

 For the most accurate and reliable information about Aadhaar and its security features, you should always refer to official sources.
-The Unique Identification Authority of India (UIDAI) website (uidai.gov.in) is the primary and most trustworthy source.
+The Unique Identification Authority of India (UIDAI) website (uidai.gov.in) is the primary and most authoritative source.
 You can also find relevant information on other government portals and through official press releases from government bodies.
-Always be cautious of unverified information found on unofficial websites or social media.
+Always exercise caution and verify information found on unofficial websites or social media.

 FAQs

 No, your personal information such as your address or date of birth is not shared along with your core biometrics.
-The UIDAI only confirms if your biometrics match.
+The UIDAI only confirms whether your biometrics match their stored data.

 You May Also Like